Three weeks ago, I wrote

 Sandboxing is all about restricting a service’s permissions, access, and capabilities to a point where it can’t perform any options except what’s expected of it.
 To block unexpected behavior, you’ll need to gather detailed knowledge of how it’s expected to work.

 I suggest you apply directives one at a time and thoroughly test that your service still performs as expected after applying each one.
+Alternatively, you can spend days and days reviewing how the software is built.
+However, trial and error is the quickest approach to get you up and running here.

 Linux kernel capabilities are per-process thread security policies that control access to specific kernel features.
 You can increase security and reduce the impact of an intrusion by limiting services to expected capabilities only.